Vardhan

 Pull Day

-No forearm/delt work because by the end of all of these my forearms are on fire because all of them require grip work.
 Also, I know there is good reason to use straps here because my grip does fail before my back does, but I feel that since I want to develop a solid grip strength as well so I will take the tradeoffs for now.

 Legs + Core Day